luckasdc/igmpv2/README.md

 - Client leaves a group where he's not joined to
 - Client joins two times consecutively
-- Client will be killed, router must stop forwarding after timer has passed
+- Client will be killed, router must stop forwarding after timer has passed Just run these test anywhere on your PC while the clickfiles are running.

 ### Extra Handlers
 We used the given handlers of the reference implementation to test our created elements.
 But for some specific reasons